mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 For the sake of completeness of this article, let’s pretend you don’t already know. ;)

-In simplest words, OAuth is an approach for letting users log into your app without having to come up with a username and password.
+In simple words, OAuth is an approach for letting users log into your app without having to come up with a username and password.
 Instead, you rely on them being already authenticated with a popular third party service that offers OAuth (OAuth provider), such as Google and GitHub.